Engin-Boot/capture-behavior-of-a-visit-counter-Rajshree208/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

-  Given The count of visitors for each day is recorded When we have atleast two weeks data
+  Given The count of visitors for each day is recorded When we have two or more weeks data
   Then Generate a trend report

 Scenario: Alert when seating capacity is full